top of page

 WHAT IS THE TRINITY DOCTRINE?

-Everyone should agree there is a Father, a Holy Spirit, and Jesus Christ the Son of God.
-The Trinity doctrine goes beyond that.
-The Trinity doctrine states that the Father, Son, and Holy Spirit are different in purpose but all equal in authority and 100% Jehovah.
-2. Jesus, the Father and the Holy Spirit are all separate deities that are part of a Godhead.
-This is a God in three persons (a Triune God).
-This Godhead is the one and only God listed in the Bible.
-The Trinity doctrine also states part of the Godhead became flesh in the person of Jesus Christ (hypostasis).
+Everyone should agree there is a Father, a Holy Spirit, and Jesus Christ, the Son of God.
+The Trinity Doctrine, however, goes far beyond that.
+The official Trinity Doctrine states: 1.
+The Father, Son, and Holy Spirit are different in purpose but each is equal in authority and 100% Jehovah.
+2. Jesus, the Father and the Holy Spirit are all separate deities that are part of a single Godhead.
+2. God is three persons (a Triune God).
+This Godhead is the one and only God, Jehovah, listed in the Bible.
+3. Jesus is God.
+4. 1/3 of the Godhead became flesh in the person of Jesus Christ (hypostasis).
 Jesus came in human form, but gave up part of his godliness in the process.
 Jesus then gave us the person of the Holy Spirit to dwell in us.
 In the meantime, the Father is in Heaven.
 In other words, Jesus is not only the Son of God, but actually Jehovah.
 5. You must be Catholic and believe the Trinity Doctrine to be saved.
 Most Protestants are unaware that they do not believe the full Trinity Doctrine.
 Neither are they aware that the Trinity Doctrine is neither mentioned nor explained in the Bible but formulated and fully explained by the Catholic Church.
 In other words. it is supposedly in the Bible, but neither Jesus nor his disciples could explain it.
 However, the Catholic church explained it perfectly.
 Do we need to explain Jesus was born of a virgin?
 Do we need to explain that Jesus died on the cross to save us from sin?
 Do we need to explain Paul was converted?
 Of course not, then why do we need to explain a triune God?
 Red flags should start to go up that lift the veil of indoctrination.

 The term Godhead (AKA Godhed) was used in old English Bibles more than 400 years ago.
 However, modern versions are more accurate since they are translated directly into modern English from older Greek manuscripts which predated the Catholic Church's belief in the Trinity in the late fourth century.
 I checked 17 popular versions of the Bible, and only three mention a "Godhead" as being part of original Scripture.
 In addition to the KJV, the ASV (American Standard Version), and The Noah Webster Bible also uses the word “Godhead,” but the ASV and the Noah Webster versions are based on the King James Version.
 However, newer counterparts, the NKJV (New King James Version) and the NASV (New American Standard Version) both changed the term to "Divine Nature."
 Regardless, the term “Godhead” does not literally describe the Trinity or refer to Jesus anywhere in the Bible in any popular version.
 It is very important to know the term "Godhead" (KJV) is used only in Acts 17:29, Romans 1:20, and 1 Colossians 2:9.
 In none of these three Scriptures is "Godhead" shown to be the combination of Jesus, the Father, and the Holy Spirit.
 Example: